HomeHealthThe Silent Killer: Ovarian Cancer

 Ovarian cancer is a disease in which malignant or cancerous cells are found in the ovaries.
 An ovary is one of two small, almond-shaped organs located on each side of the uterus that store eggs or germ cells and produce female hormones estrogen and progesterone.

-Ovarian cancer is difficult to detect, especially, in the early stages.
-This is partly due to the fact that these two small, almond shaped organs are deep within the abdominal cavity, one on each side of the uterus.
+Ovarian cancer is difficult to detect, especially in the early stages.
+This is partly because these two small, almond-shaped organs are deep within the abdominal cavity, one on each side of the uterus.
 These are some of the potential signs and symptoms of ovarian cancer:

 • Bloating Pelvic or abdominal pain